Guide to Administrative or Constitutional Law cases

 - Federal administrative law concerns the conduct and decision-making involving Commonwealth statutory or non-statutory (executive) powers.
 Using administrative law, the Court decides whether government conduct and decision-making is undertaken in accordance with the law of Australia, and through a fair process.

-- Appeals to the Court from migration decisions of the Federal Circuit Court are not the subject of the Administrative and Constitutional Law and Human Rights (ACLHR) National Practice Area or this guide, however, similar requirements will generally apply.
+- Appeals to the Court from migration decisions of the Federal Circuit and Family Court are not the subject of the Administrative and Constitutional Law and Human Rights (ACLHR) National Practice Area or this guide, however, similar requirements will generally apply.

 - The critical matter to understand is that generally it is not the job of a judge in this Court to make, or remake, a decision made by the government.
 The Judge's only job is to make sure that in making the decision, or doing something, the government applied the law correctly and provided a fair process.

 - Usually, the power of the government to make an administrative decision which affects your interests, and what kind of fair process it must use, will be set out in the written law, called a statute.
 Sometimes the written law is also contained in regulations, which are made under the authority of a statute.
 The decision made in your case by the government will usually refer to the statute or regulations that were used.
 You can then access Commonwealth statutes, and regulations on the Federal Register of Legislation website.

 Appeals from Tribunals on a question of law

 - Appeals can also be brought to this Court from a decision of various tribunals, on a question of law, including the:

 Administrative Appeals Tribunal: s44 of the Administrative Appeals Tribunal Act 1975 (Cth)